benbenzi/benbenzi.github.io/_featured_categories/PlayStation.md

 layout: grid

 # The title of the tag's page.
-title: 微软
+title: 索尼

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: microsoft
+slug: playstation

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  人生苦短，及时行乐！
+  今天吉姆下台了吗？

 # (Optional) You can disable grouping posts by date.
 no_groups: true